 I loved English and art, but I have a kind of dyslexia with numbers and used to get into a real state when there were speed tests given.
 Nerves would make me so uptight and panicky that it stopped me from learning.
 That was always the worst memory.
 If anything, I felt quite annoyed in English because it wasn’t considered very cool to enjoy plays.
 We’d read a play, and I’d be sitting at the back of the class thinking, "Why can’t you all just be a bit better?", but I didn’t want to show off.
 It must have been my acting spirit coming out.

 Did you have a favourite teacher?

-What did you want to be?
+What did you want to do?

 College or university?